wds4/DCoSL/bounties/nostrBountiesDescription.md

 ## Overview

 Duplicate the existing functionality of the Curated Lists desktop app as a web app.
 This will be broken down into multiple phases.
 Phase 1 will be a simple Lists explorer without full functionality.
-The actual curation of the lists (determining which items are accepted or rejected by your web of trust) will not be required to get the Phase 1 bounty.
+The actual curation of the lists (determining which items are accepted or rejected by the reference user's web of trust) will not be required to collect the Phase 1 bounty.

 ## Bounties:
 - Phase 1 only: 10,000,000 sats